-Term (core)
+Term (Core)

 The Contract takes effect on the Effective Date.
 The Services commence on the Commencement Date and unless terminated earlier in accordance with the Contract or otherwise, end on the Expiry Date or completion of the Services if no Expiry Date is specified.

-Services (core)
+Services (Core)

 The Contractor agrees to provide the Services to the Commonwealth and the Commonwealth agrees to purchase the Services in accordance with the terms of the Contract.

-Contract Documents (core)
+Contract Documents (Core)

 The Contract between the Commonwealth and the Contractor comprises the General Conditions of Contract (including the Details Schedule) and the Special Conditions.